ergosumx/tokenx/docs/index.md

-# ErgoX TokenX ML NLP Tokenizers
+# ErgoX VecraX ML NLP Tokenizers

-High-performance .NET tokenizer libraries with native interop for HuggingFace Tokenizers, Google SentencePiece, and OpenAI TikToken.
+High-performance .NET tokenizer library with native interop for HuggingFace Tokenizers.

+> **⚠️ Beta Status**: This project is currently in beta.
+Documentation is in progress.
+However, the packages are production-proven and have been used internally for many months.
+Please see our [examples](examples.md) for guidance while we complete the documentation.

 ## Overview

-This repository provides three comprehensive tokenization libraries for .NET applications:
+This repository provides comprehensive tokenization library for .NET applications:

 - **[HuggingFace Tokenizers](huggingface/index.md)** - Full-featured tokenization supporting BPE, WordPiece, and Unigram models with multimodal chat capabilities

-- **[Google SentencePiece](sentencepiece/index.md)** - Language-agnostic subword tokenization with lossless round-trip encoding
-- **[OpenAI TikToken](tiktoken/index.md)** - Fast byte-pair encoding optimized for GPT models
+> **Note**: For OpenAI GPT models, we recommend using Microsoft.ML.Tokenizers which provides optimized `TiktokenTokenizer` implementation.

 ## Key Features